 Also deserving of praise is Lissa McCullough's compelling Introduction.

 Of course religious conservatives will take issue with claims of God's demise, and atheists might wonder why God would have poured himself into the world at the Crucifixion rather than at the Big Bang, which might make a lot more theological sense, but they would both be overlooking an important fact.
 Whether one agrees with him or not (and I still maintain Altizer is only speaking metaphorically, since it's impossible to have evidence of God's death), Altizer has tapped into something important.
 Our culture was founded on Christianity as espoused by Milton, Dante, and, yes, Hegel, Spinoza, and Nietzsche.
 We have only to look at the poverty of our modern culture to see what a civilization without faith, religious or otherwise, looks like.
 At the moment, no one's at the helm, and the West is at risk of dying from nihilism and despair.

 Perhaps The Gospel of Christian Atheism has made a contribution to our situation; if not, let it be cast into oblivion.

 In my view, the reason Altizer's ideas never caught on is not so much that they were wrong, but that they presupposed a relationship to God that is not longer realistic.
 Humans used God as a hypothetical embodiment of good.
-If we now view this concept as no longer meaningful it is because, despite what we may see here and there, we can no longer accept truth that is dictated to us by authority.
+If we now view this concept as no longer meaningful it is because we can no longer accept truth that is dictated to us by authority.
 It is not God who has died; it is our old relationship to knowledge.
+We have become more skeptical about the world.
 And I think that that just might be what God would have wanted.

 apr 15, 2017; updated apr 18, 2017